Bolu: Antiquity

 Bolu was part of one of the Hittite kingdoms around 2000 BC and later 500 BC became one of the leading cities of the Greek Kingdom of Bithynia (279 BC - 79 BC).
 Bebryces, Mariandynes, Koukones, Thyns and Paphlagons are native people of the area in antique era.
 Strabo (XII, 4, 7) mentions a Hellenistic town, Bithynium (Βιθύνιον), celebrated for its pastures and cheese, which according to Pausanias (VIII, 9) was founded by Arcadians from Mantinea.

-In the Ancient Roman era, as is shown by its coins, the town was commonly called Claudiopolis (Κλαυδιούπολις) after Emperor Claudius.
+In the Ancient Roman era, as is shown by its coins, the town was commonly called Claudiopolis (Greek: Κλαυδιούπολις) after Emperor Claudius.
 It was the birthplace of Antinous, the posthumously deified lover of the Roman Emperor Hadrian, who was very generous to the city, and his name was later added to that of Claudius on the coins of the city.
 Emperor Theodosius II (408-50) made it the capital of a new province, formed out of Bithynia and Paphlagonia, and called by him Honorias in honour of his younger son and successor Honorius.
+The town was also known as Hadriana during the late Roman period.

+Middle Ages

-The city was known under Byzantine rule as Hadrianopolis (like many others; not to be confused with Hadrianopolis in Honoriade, also Constanti(n)a, now Viranşehir).
-After the Battle of Manzikert in which the Byzantines suffered a defeat at the hands of the Seljuks, Turkmens migrating west settled the city in the 11th century and it was referred to as Boli, Turkicized short for the Greek Polis 'city'.
-It was recaptured by Byzantines in 1097 but was conquered by the Seljuk Sultanate of Rum in 1197.
+During the Byzantine period, the city continued to be referred to as Claudiopolis.
+After the Battle of Manzikert in 1071, in which the Byzantine Empire suffered a defeat against the Seljuks, Turkomans migrating west occupied the city.
+It was recaptured by the Byzantines in 1097, and became a frontier town during the Komnenian period.
+Torwards the end of 1179, the Turks laid siege to Claudiopolis, attempting to starve its inhabitants, but emperor Manuel I Komnenos rapidly moved to the area, causing the Turks to abandon the siege and flee.
+According to Niketas Choniates:

-After the victory of Malazgirt in 1071, the Oghuz Turks spread to the west and settled in Bolu 3 years later.
-The Turkmens who settled in Bolu in 1074 easily integrated with the Bulgar, Pecheneg, Uz and Cuman Turks that the Byzantine Empire's had brought from the Balkans long before and later.
-Bolu and its villages were completely Turkified and took the names of the Turkic tribes.
-The Turks who came from the Balkans became Christians, but they did not forget the Turkic language, customs and traditions.
-They became Muslims in a short time.
+Manuel, unwilling to wait for news of disaster, rose up the next day and set out for Claudiopolis as fast as possible via Nikomedia.
+He took with him none of the royal luxuries—not even royal pavilion, bed, or mattress—but only the horse trappings and armor woven of chain mail.
+He extended the distance of the day's march in his eagerness to reach the besieged before they should suffer dangers beyond description. [..]
+The barbarians positioned about Claudiopolis caught sight of him as he approached, first aware of his arrival from the military standards of his divisions and the radiant splendor of their arms, and forthwith took flight.

+After the fall of the Komnenian dynasty, Claudiopolis was conquered by the Sultanate of Rum at some point before 1214, and began to be referred to as Boli, short for the Greek Polis.